What Are Additional Include Directories? Link to heading

 • MyLib.m

 All directories ending with .m are code modules.
-They can build *.dll, *.exe and some other types depending on the settings in the makefile in the module directory.
+They can build *.dll, *.exe, and some other types depending on the settings in the makefile in the module directory.

-Generating a CAA Framework
+Generating a CAA Framework Link to heading

-f.e. the list could look like C:\MyDir1;C:\MyDir2;D:\MyDir3 When there is a include statement like #include "MyHeaderFile.h" the preprocessor will look into the directory for the file which contains the include statement, then in C:\MyDir1, C:\MyDir2 and D:\MyDir3.
-When it find the file it will stop the search and go to the next include statement (otherwise you will get an error).
+For example, the list could look like C:\MyDir1;C:\MyDir2;D:\MyDir3.
+When there is an include statement like #include "MyHeaderFile.h", the preprocessor will look in the directory of the file containing the include statement, then in C:\MyDir1, C:\MyDir2, and D:\MyDir3.
+When it finds the file, it will stop the search and go to the next include statement (otherwise you will get an error).

-I will use conan, the C++ package manager, which is a really great tool and I highly recommend it.
-With conan it is really easy to get all my additional include directories, lib, dll and exe files because our framework is available as a conan recipe.
-Without that it would be really hard to get all the required information.
+I will use Conan, the C++ package manager, which is a really great tool and I highly recommend it.
+With Conan, it is really easy to get all my additional include directories, lib, dll, and exe files because our framework is available as a Conan recipe.
+Without that, it would be really hard to get all the required information.